|

 He heard the music as soon as he walked in.
 He dropped his bag on the floor and admired the space.
 A cherry wood circular reception desk sat in the middle of the room.
 Large floor planters with tall trees sat on either side of huge, welcoming chairs and couches to lounge in.
 The marble floor gleamed and the place smelled like the ocean.

+Jennifer had insisted he come here and told him that Sierra would take good care of him.
+She'd worn an odd little smile when she said it, as if she were privy to some hidden secret he knew nothing about.
+There were hallways to the left and right so he decided to follow the music.
 He passed several rooms with massage tables all decorated differently until he came to a huge glass room with a pool.
 Inside he saw caramel-colored arms fly expertly through the water.
 He walked to the edge and waited for her to finish her lap.
 He saw a white robe on the floor, and as she got closer, he realized the woman did not have on a bathing suit.

 She stopped, gripped the edge, and her gaze slowly rose to meet his.
 Fear lit her eyes before she said, "Who the hell are you and how did you get in here?"